lcrespom/txt-shelp/README.md

   - [ ] Filter etc
 - Other navigation shortcuts
 - Misc
-  - [ ] Capture all exceptions and show cursor before exiting
+  - [x] Capture all exceptions and show cursor before exiting
+  - [x] Use alternate screen buffer